 Online banking is safe and convenient as long as you take a number of simple precautions.
 Please make sure you follow the advice given below.

-We or the police will never contact you to ask you for your Online Service details or your password and memorable data information.
+- We or the police will never contact you to ask you for your Online Service details or your password and memorable word information.

 At the moment you will also note that the URL in the website address bar at the top of this page starts http://www.
 When you enter the Online Service, to show that it is secure this will change and show as https://www.
 The extra 's' stands for secure.
 Also, at all times whilst using the Online Service there will be a yellow padlock displayed either next to the address bar at the top of the page on the right hand side or on the lower progress bar at the bottom of the page.
 This too is a symbol that the site pages in use are secure.